-Take a page from some of the best leaders in the corporate world and let your high-performing employees go, says one management expert
+Take a page from some of the best leaders in the corporate world and let your high-performing employees go, says management expert

 Finkelstein, writing in The Wall Street Journal, recounted how the “world’s greatest bosses … achieved outstanding results in large part because they abandoned conventional thinking about keeping the best employees”.

-“The leaders I studied built iconic businesses, transformed entire industries and in a number of instances became billionaires not by hoarding great people for themselves, but by mastering the flow of talent through their organisations,” he said.
+“The leaders I studied built iconic businesses, transformed entire industries and in a number of instances became billionaires not by hoarding great people for themselves, but by mastering the flow of talent through their organizations,” he said.